Man at office desk recalling an email in outlook successfully

 If the recipient opens the updated message first, the original message will be deleted, and the recipient will be notified.

-Similarly, all other situations in which an email recall is not possible that I note above, also apply to email replacement.
+Similarly, all other criteria under which an email recall is not possible that I note above, also apply to email replacement.

 Recalling Emails: A Last Resort

-Recalling emails should be a last resort.
+Recalling emails in Outlook should be a last resort.
 If you can, it's always better to check and proofread your emails before you send them.

 If you accidentally send an email with a mistake, or to the wrong person, you can apologise and send a follow-up email if a recall doesn't work.